 As an extension to the practice teaching me patience with my body and outside the studio, restorative yoga has also taught me how to be kind to my body, to let her guide the practice and to appreciate all the amazing things she’s capable of doing.

-The teachers always say that your body knows what she needs to heal if you just take the time to listen, and practicing kindness and gratitude towards yourself is a great way to help facilitate that healing.
-The peacefulness of this practice provides a chance for you to check in with your body and really listen to what’s going on inside so that you can see where you may need to focus on building strength or practicing kindness.
+The teachers always say that your body knows what it needs to heal if you just take the time to listen, and practicing kindness and gratitude towards ourselves is a great way to help facilitate that healing.
+The peacefulness of this practice provides a chance for students to check in with our bodies and really listen to what’s going on inside so that we can see where we may need to focus on building strength or practicing kindness.